mpaviotti/mpaviotti.github.com/phd.markdown

 Getting a doctorate could be one of your **biggest life achievements** and the most amazing time of your life.
 This, provided you can actually make constant progress throughout and make it to the end of the line.
-Otherwise, it can turn into one of your worst nightmares, a long winded tunnel where you cannot see the light at the end of it.
+Otherwise, it can turn into one of your worst nightmares, a long-winded tunnel in which you cannot see the light at the end of it.
 What determines which of these two scenarios you get into is the **relationship with your** main co-worker, i.e. your **supervisor**!
+In fact,

-> The success of your PhD depends almost entirely on the relationship between you and your supervisor.
+> the success of your PhD depends almost entirely on the relationship between you and your supervisor.

 The failure rate for a PhD student is typically very high and this is because a high rate of  PhD students do not understand that a PhD is a rather serious